 \subsection{Drug and Protein Representation}

 For drug molecules, most existing methods represent the input by the Simplified Molecular Input Line Entry System (SMILES)~\citep{weininger1988smiles,weininger1989smiles}.
-However, SMILES suffers from numerous problems in terms of validity and robustness, and some valuable information about the drug structure may be lost which may prevent the model from efficiently mining the knowledge hidden in the data reducing the predictive performance of the model~\citep{krenn2022selfies}.
-In particular, SMILES fragments are often invalid and inconsistent with the substructural information of the drug.
-To address the limitations of SMILES, we apply SELFIES~\citep{krenn2022selfies}, a string-based representation that circumvents the issue of robustness and that always generates valid molecular graphs for each character~\citep{krenn2022selfies}.
+However, SMILES suffers from numerous problems in terms of validity and robustness, and some valuable information about the drug structure may be lost which may prevent the model from efficiently mining the knowledge hidden in the data~\citep{krenn2022selfies}.
+To address the limitations of SMILES, we apply SELFIES, a string-based representation that circumvents the issue of robustness and that always generates valid molecular graphs for each character.

 Regarding proteins, the conventional approach uses amino acid sequences as model inputs~\citep{huang2021moltrans,bai2023interpretable}, overlooking the crucial structural information of the protein.
-Inspired by the SA vocabulary of Saprot~\citep{su2023saprot}, the Saprot enhances inputs by amalgamating each residue from the amino acid sequence with a 3D geometric feature that is obtained by encoding the structure information of the protein using Foldseek~\citep{van2024fast}.
+Inspired by the SA vocabulary of SaProt~\citep{su2023saprot}, the SaProt enhances inputs by amalgamating each residue of the amino acid sequence with a 3D geometric feature that is obtained by encoding protein structure information using Foldseek~\citep{van2024fast}.
 This innovative combination offers richer protein representations through the SA vocabulary, contributing to the discovery of fine-grained interactions.
-Our proposed model employs SELFIES for drug encoding and uses Saprot encoding for proteins to generate the semantic representations for both drugs and targets.